COVID-19 update: All of New Zealand is now at Orange. More information.

 (c) significant or repeated breaches of the Veterinary Student Code of Conduct.

-19. Subject to the Maximum Time to Completion and Abandonment of Studies provisions specified in the Part I regulations for the degree, candidates enrolled in the Bachelor of Veterinary Science prior to 2019 who have taken 227.211 may substitute this course for 227.218 and 227.219.
+19. Subject to any Maximum Time to Completion regulations and the Abandonment of Studies provisions specified in the Part I regulations for the degree, candidates enrolled in the Bachelor of Veterinary Science prior to 2019 who have taken 227.211 may substitute this course for 227.218 and 227.219.
 These transitional arrangements expire on 31 December 2022.

-20. Subject to the Maximum Time to Completion and Abandonment of Studies provisions specified in Part I regulations for the degree, candidates who were enrolled in the Bachelor of Veterinary Science prior to January 2020 may be exempt from the Regulation 17(c) and 17(d) until December 2024.
+20. Subject to any Maximum Time to Completion regulations and the Abandonment of Studies provisions specified in Part I regulations for the degree, candidates who were enrolled in the Bachelor of Veterinary Science prior to January 2020 may be exempt from the Regulation 17(c) and 17(d) until December 2024.

-22. Subject to the Maximum Time to Completion and Abandonment of Studies provisions specified in Part I regulations for the degree, candidates enrolled in the Bachelor of Veterinary Science prior to January 2021 who have completed 227.412 and 227.417 may substitute these for 227.433, 227.431 and 227.432.
+22. Subject to any Maximum Time to Completion regulations and the Abandonment of Studies provisions specified in Part I regulations for the degree, candidates enrolled in the Bachelor of Veterinary Science prior to January 2021 who have completed 227.412 and 227.417 may substitute these for 227.433, 227.431 and 227.432.
 These transition arrangements expire 31 December 2022.

 Schedule for the Bachelor of Veterinary Science